 Her Family Locked Her In A Room

-Susan Wiley, aka Genie, was born in 1957, five years after her brother, around the time that her father began to isolate himself and his family from other people.
-At birth, she was in the 50th percentile of the weight, the next day, she showed signs of Rh incompatibility and required a blood transfusion.
+Genie, also known as Susan Wiley, was born in 1957, five years after her older brother.
+It was around this time that her father began to isolate his family from others.
+At birth, Genie weighed in at the 50th percentile, but the following day she exhibited signs of Rh incompatibility and required a blood transfusion

 Susan was kept in basement for almost 13 years